arieljablonow/CLI-Cheat-Sheet/README.md

 `tail -n x state.txt` display last x lines of file

 ### permissions
+Three sets of permissions - owner, user group, everyone else <br />
+When file permissions are displayed, it goes owner|group|everyone else `u` user <br />
+`g` group <br />
+`o` other <br />

+example - <br />
+`rwxrw-r--`
++ owner can read, write, and execute
++ group can read and write
++ everyone else can read

+Number representation:
+4 - read <br />
+2 - write <br />
+1 - execute <br />

+When permissions are represented by numbers the first digit is for the user, second digit is for the group, third is for everyone else

+example - <br />
+`764`
++ owner can read, write, and execute
++ group can read and write
++ everyone else can write

+`chmod` command used to make changes to permission

 ## Network
 `ifconfig` displays current network interface configurations